realsenseai/realsense-ros/README.md

 ---

-### Step 2: Install Intel® RealSense™ SDK 2.0 (librealsense)
+### Step 2: Build Intel® RealSense™ SDK 2.0 (librealsense) from source

-**For Jetson, use ONLY the JetsonHacksNano [`installLibrealsense.sh`](https://github.com/JetsonHacksNano/installLibrealsense) script (no kernel patching required!).**
+**For Jetson, you should build librealsense from source using the JetsonHacksNano [`buildLibrealsense.sh`](https://github.com/JetsonHacksNano/installLibrealsense) script.
+No kernel patching required!**

 > **Original article:** https://wp.me/p7ZgI9-34j
 > **LibRealSense SDK:** https://github.com/IntelRealSense/librealsense

-This will install the official Intel librealsense2 (D400, T265, SR300 support) via the Intel APT repository.
+Building from source ensures maximum compatibility and avoids version mismatches, which can occur when mixing source builds with binary (APT) installs.

 #### 1. Clone the helper scripts